-South America is no different and the past few days have seen the familiar service charges in restaurants and guides alongside a few more unusual requests for a few Peruvian soles.
+South America is no different and the past few days have seen the familiar service charges in restaurants and guides, plus a few more unusual requests for a few Peruvian soles.

 One of them may have cursed us.
 Or called us donkeys.

-Thankfully, the curse does not seem to have come to anything as none of those targeted have gone down with the pet bug which has laid low several of our truck group.
+Thankfully, the curse does not seem to have come to anything as none of those targeted have gone down with the pet bug which has laid several of our truck group low.

-We have taken steps to stop any further spread of infection, spending an evening washing everything on the truck and, more radically, avoiding any cross contamination by having a couple of bottles of local drink pisco poured into mouths (or somewhere near) in our night out in the sand dunes.
+We have taken steps to stop any further spread, spending an evening washing everything on the truck and, more radically, avoiding any cross contamination by having a couple of bottles of local drink pisco poured into mouths (or somewhere near) during our night in the sand dunes.

 Perhaps we should rewind and explain some of that…